-Eazy vs PowerPoint Copilot: Designer Slides vs the Corporate Standard in 2026
+Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 PowerPoint owns the enterprise.
 Copilot adds AI generation on top.
-Eazy takes a different approach — AI-native presentations with hand-crafted designer styles.
+Eazy takes a different approach — a content-first editor where you write in a real document, bring a PDF or link, then design an on-brand deck and refine by talking to it.
 Here's the honest comparison.

 ET